Money in Two Languages: How Bilingual Families Can Raise Financially Confident Kids

 Two Languages, One Financially Confident Kid

-The American Institute of CPAs reports that 59% of parents with children under 18 have not set a household budget with their kids — and that figure almost certainly rises in families navigating a new language and financial system at the same time.
+The American Institute of CPAs (2018) reported that 59% of parents with children under 18 had never set a household budget with their kids — a pattern that more recent surveys suggest has not meaningfully changed — and that figure almost certainly rises in families navigating a new language and financial system at the same time.

 But here is what the research consistently shows: the families who talk about money — in whatever language — raise children who understand it.
-The OECD PISA data makes this unambiguous.
+The OECD PISA Financial Literacy Assessment data makes this unambiguous.
 Conversation matters more than curriculum, and consistency matters more than perfection.

 Bilingual families have something powerful that monolingual-only programs often miss: the lived experience of navigating two worlds.
 That experience, intentionally channeled, becomes a genuine financial superpower.
 Children who grow up toggling between languages are already practicing the mental flexibility that smart money management demands.
 They just need the vocabulary, the practice, and a family willing to talk about it openly.